pesterhazy/recalcitrant/README.md

 ## Buidling Components with Lifecyle Methods

 Building components with Lifecycle methods in Reagent can be tedious.
-Recalcitrant offers an alternativ way to constructs components by decorating a render method with lifecyce methods.
+Recalcitrant offers an alternativ way to construct components by decorating a render method with lifecyce methods.

 ```clojure